stanford-cme-307/web/grading.md

 ## Exams

-The course will feature one in-class midterm exam and one final exam, which will mimic the format of the ICME qualifying exam in Optimization.
+The course will feature one in-class midterm exam and one final exam that will mimic the format of the ICME qualifying exam in Optimization.
+Both are closed-book.
+One page of notes, double sided, is allowed.
-See the Qualifying exam tab for details about ICME qualifying exam, including practice exams.
+See the Qualifying exam tab for details about ICME qualifying exam, including practice exams, and final exams from previous years.

 <!-- ## Presentation